kayak/fireant/docs/1_setup.rst

         password='password123',
     )

 In a custom database connector, the ``connect`` function must be overridden to provide a ``connection`` to the database.
 The ``trunc_date`` function must also be overridden since there is no common way to trunc dates in SQL databases.
+|ClassDatabase| also implements a default ``interval`` method which can be overridden if necessary.